-This is a quarter 1 and a quarter 2 position for 2018-19, in relation to the achievement of the objectives and measures contained within the Corporate Plan.
+This is quarter 2 position for 2018-19, in relation to the achievement of the objectives and measures contained within the Corporate Plan.
 There are no equality implications arising from the specific recommendations of this report.
 Relevant implications arising from individual actions will be identified and considered by the responsible service director.